-All four social networks see the most engagement on weekdays during the first part of the workday, which suggests that people use social media to procrastinate on work (don’t we all…).
+All four social networks see the most weekday engagement during the first part of the workday, which suggests that people use social media to take a break from work.
 In other words, office hours are social media peak hours.

-Facebook users appear to follow this “office hours” pattern the most, since out of eight industries SproutSocial looked into, only one (education) had the best posting time on the weekend (Saturday).
+Facebook users appear to follow this “office hours” pattern the most since all ten industries SproutSocial looked into listed workdays as best posting days

 How Much Should You Trust "Best Social Media Posting Times" Research?